Reykjavík: Rise of nationalism

 In 1874, Iceland was given a constitution; with it, Alþingi gained some limited legislative powers and in essence became the institution that it is today.
 The next step was to move most of the executive power to Iceland: Home Rule was granted in 1904 when the office of Minister for Iceland was established in Reykjavík.
-The biggest step towards an independent Iceland was taken on 1 December 1918 when Iceland became a sovereign country under the Crown of Denmark, the Kingdom of Iceland.
+On 1 December 1918, Iceland became a sovereign country, the Kingdom of Iceland, in personal union with the Crown of Denmark.

 By the 1920s and 1930s, most of the growing Icelandic fishing trawler fleet sailed from Reykjavík; cod production was its main industry, but the Great Depression hit Reykjavík hard with unemployment, and labour union struggles sometimes became violent.

 World War II

 On the morning of 10 May 1940, following the German occupation of Denmark and Norway on 9 April 1940, four British warships approached Reykjavík and anchored in the harbour.
-In a few hours, the allied occupation of Reykjavík was complete.
+In a few hours, the Allied occupation of Reykjavík was complete.
 There was no armed resistance, and taxi and truck drivers even assisted the invasion force, which initially had no motor vehicles.
-The Icelandic government had received many requests from the British government to consent to the occupation, but it always declined on the basis of the Neutrality Policy.
+The Icelandic government had received many requests from the British government to consent to the occupation, but it always declined on the basis of its policy of neutrality.
 For the remaining years of World War II, British and later American soldiers occupied camps in Reykjavík, and the number of foreign soldiers in Reykjavík became about the same as the local population of the city.
 The Royal Regiment of Canada formed part of the garrison in Iceland during the early part of the war.